zaucker/agrammon/Advent2020/shitty-program.md

     }
 }
 ```
+Note that the parameter `$technical-file` is marked as optional by the trailing `?` and that the usage message thus also marks this parameter as optional by enclosing it in `[  ]`.

 #### sub web()

-This subroutine is called to start the web service as shown in the first line of the above usage message (some lines for initialization omitted).
+This [subroutine](https://docs.raku.org/language/functions) is called to start the web service as shown in the first line of the above usage message.

 ```
 sub web(Str $cfg-filename, Str $model-filename, Str $technical-file?) is export {

     # initialization
-    ...
+    # ...

     my $model = timed "Load model from $module-path/$module.nhd", {
         load-model-using-cache($*HOME.add('.agrammon'), $module-path, $module, preprocessor-options($variants));